rohan2017/BMP388_DEV_I2C/README.md

 <a name="fifo_operation_with_interrupts"></a>
 ### __FIFO Operation with Interrupts__

-In NORMAL_MODE the BMP388 barometer also allows FIFO operation to be integrated with interrupts, using its INT pin to indicate to the microcontroller that batch of measurements are ready to be read.
+In NORMAL_MODE the BMP388 barometer also allows FIFO operation to be integrated with interrupts, using its INT pin to indicate to the microcontroller when a batch of measurements are ready.
 This is extremely useful for ultra low power applications, since it allows the barometer to independently collect data over a long duration, while the microcontroller remains asleep.

 To enable FIFO interrupts simply call the FIFO interrupt function, the parameters are identical to the standard enable interrupt function: